jeffskinnerbox/people-counter/NOTES.md

 <!--
 Maintainer:   jeffskinnerbox@yahoo.com / www.jeffskinnerbox.me
-Version:      0.3.0
+Version:      0.4.0
 -->

-# Managing the Git Repository and GitHub
+# Managing Your Git Repository and GitHub
 In here are instructions on the creation, maintenance, and use of this repository via [git][01] and [GitHub][02].
 For more information, check out these posts: